Vulcan (motor vehicles): 1902-1918

-At the outbreak of World War I, the range consisted of the 2.4 L four-cylinder 10/15, the 2.6 L 15.9, the 3 L 15/20 and the last of the old sixes, the 25/30.
-As a sign of things to come, a 30 long cwt truck was also offered.
+At the outbreak of World War I, the car range consisted of the 2.4 L four-cylinder 10/15, the 2.6 L 15.9, the 3 L 15/20 and the last of the old sixes, the 25/30.

+Up until 1914, Vulcan commercial vehicles had been based on car chassis.
+However, at this time a 30 long cwt truck was introduced.
 This model saw use as an ambulance in Britain, India, Belgium, Russia, and Portugal.
-During the war, the factory concentrated on munitions.
+During the war, the factory concentrated on production of trucks, munitions and aircraft parts, in particular for Airco DH.9 biplanes.

 In 1916, the Hampson brothers left the company and it was reformed as Vulcan Motor Engineering (1916) under the control of C.B.
 Wardman.
 In 1918, the company bought Southport F.C. which was renamed Southport Vulcan — thus becoming the first football club to take a sponsor's name.
+However, this arrangement only lasted for one season.

 1919-1930

-In 1919, Harper Bean acquired 75% of the company under a complex cash and shares deal and went into the British Motor Trading Corporation with the intention Vulcan be responsible for commercial vehicles; nevertheless, car production continued.
-The group also included Swift Motor Company and a number of components manufacturers.
+In 1919, Harper Bean acquired 75% of the company under a complex cash and shares deal and formed the British Motor Trading Corporation with the intention that Vulcan be responsible for commercial vehicles; nevertheless, car production continued.
+The group also included the Swift Motor Company and a number of components manufacturers.